Implement virtual network traffic routing

 3. Ensure that the route table is associated to the correct subnet (the one that contains the network interface).
 Learn how to associate a route table to a subnet.

-Choose the best response for each of the questions below.
+Choose the best response for each question.

 Check your knowledge